Rishad Zahir: Career

 He showed interest in music at the age of 11.
-He was inspired by his father's music and singing.
-While perfecting his understanding of his mother tongue, he also furthered his studies in the art of music, by seeking the guidance of elite musicians, and studying books and classical music.
-Rishad in 1987, at the age of 17, released his first full album Guli Intezar.
+Zahir was inspired by his father's music and singing.
+While perfecting his understanding of his mother tongue, he also furthered his studies in the art of music by seeking the guidance of elite musicians and studying books and classical music.
+In 1987, at the age of 17, Zahir released his first full album, Guli Intezar.
 He then released a second album in 1990, Tu Guli Nazi Hama.
-His third album Negahi Gahi, released in 1993.
+His third album, Negahi Gahi, was released in 1993.
 He had eight concerts from 1990 in both the U.S. and Europe.
 With his interest in music fully developed, he decided to pursue his interest in Dari literature.
-He impelled in his pursuit of ascertaining a greater understanding of Persian literature, by the fact that he had been deprived of the opportunity in Afghanistan.
-Rishad currently resides in California.
+He was driven to pursue a greater understanding of Persian literature by the fact that he had been deprived of the opportunity in Afghanistan.
+Zahir currently resides in California.

 Discography

 His CD titled Ishq-e-Mann was released in November 1999.